 Be Sure Your Vitamin D Level is Normal

 Unfortunately, Vitamin D insufficiency is common.
 Vitamin D is crucial to activating our immune defenses.
 Without sufficient intake of the vitamin, the killer T lymphocytes of the immune system will not be able to react to and fight off serious infections in the body.
 In other words, vitamin D is necessary to activate Killer-T cells.
 They will remain dormant if there is an insufficient amount of vitamin D in the blood.3 Your body produces natural antibiotic-like compounds called antimicrobial peptides in the white blood cells.
 Vitamin D increases the activity of these antimicrobial compounds.4,5 Additionally, vitamin D, as an anti-inflammatory agent, protects from the inflammatory complications of influenza viruses.6

-Dark skinned individuals and the elderly are especially prone to vitamin D deficiency.
+According to the results of a meta-analysis, vitamin D deficiency may increase the risk of COVID-19 infection and the likelihood of severe disease.7 Dark skinned individuals. vegetarians, vegans, and the elderly are especially prone to vitamin D deficiency.
 Get your level checked!

 Meat substitutes generally are high in sodium and fat, but very low in fiber.
 Juices have minimal fiber.
 Definitely not a winning combination for preventive medicine!
 Emphasize a variety of colorful, whole plant foods for the best prevention of superbugs.